How To Make iPhone Apps – Object Oriented Programming and Classes

 Superhero *instanceOfSuperhero = [[Superhero alloc] init];

-Any variable that refers to an object holds the memory location of the object, and NOT the object itself.
+Any variable that refers to an object holds the memory location of the object, and not the object itself.
 If multiple variables are keeping track of an object, each of those variables is basically holding an address to that object.

 Reference counting

+Because there’s a limited amount of memory available to your application, if you allocate and create too many new instances of objects, you could hit that limit.
 It’s important that we dispose of the objects we no longer need or use and free up the memory for other uses.
-The good thing is that you don’t have to manually do this.
 In iOS 5.0+, this is handled by ARC (automatic reference counting).

-This is where reference counting comes into play.
 Each object has a count of references to it.
 The idea is that if there are no variables referring to it, chances are it won’t be used anymore.
 If a variable is keeping track of an object, then there’s a chance that it could be used.

-If you specify “weak” when you declare your property, it doesn’t increase the reference count of the object so there may be a chance that the object becomes deallocated and the memory is freed, even if you still have a reference to it via your property.
-Later in the series, we’ll realize when we use “weak”, but usually we will want a “strong” reference to the object.
+If you specify weak when you declare your property, it doesn’t increase the reference count of the object so there may be a chance that the object becomes deallocated and the memory is freed, even if you still have a reference to it via your property.
+Later in the series, we’ll realize when we use weak, but usually we will want a strong reference to the object.

 Let’s Summarize

 If you’ve gotten this far into the post then you deserve a huge pat on the back!
-That was a lot to absorb and we introduced many programming concepts but you’re well underway in your journey to build iPhone and iPad apps!
+That was a lot to absorb and we introduced many programming concepts but you’re well underway in your journey to build iPhone and iPad apps.

 Below is a recap the main concepts we went through.
 See if you can recall the main points of each topic as you move down the list.
-If anything is fuzzy in your memory, I recommend you to give this article another read!
+If anything is fuzzy in your memory, I recommend you to give this article another read.
 On the other hand, if you breezed past this material and want to go deeper into understanding these topics, you can visit the Apple Objective-C Primer.

--Classes and class inheritance
+• Classes and class inheritance

--Variables and variable types
+• Variables and variable types

--Public vs private
+• Public vs private

--How to define a class in Objective-C
+• How to define a class in Objective-C

--How to declare and use variables, methods and properties in Objective-C
+• How to declare and use variables, methods and properties in Objective-C

--Memory allocation and reference counting
+• Memory allocation and reference counting

 What’s next?